Ph. D. English Literature, State University of New York at Buffalo, 2002

 B. A. English Literature, Summa Cum Laude, University of Arizona, 1992 (second major in Philosophy and a Psychology minor)

 Abby Coykendall is Professor of English Language and Literature at Eastern Michigan University specializing in narrative theory, sexuality and gender studies, and eighteenth-century British literature.
-Along with editing the international peer-reviewed journal JNT: Journal of Narrative Theory, she is currently finishing a book collection entitled Heteronormativity in Eighteenth-Century Literature and Culture, co-edited with Ana de Freitas Boe, and writing a monograph entitled Queer Masculinities.
-Her article "Bodies Cinematic, Bodies Politic" won the Florence Howe award for outstanding feminist scholarship from the Modern Language Association in 2000.
-Along with teaching classes regularly in these areas, she has offered special topics courses on film, globalization, the gothic novel, Freud and Hitchcock, and the figure of the cannibal in literature and popular culture.
+Her book collection entitled Heteronormativity in Eighteenth-Century Literature and Culture , co-edited with Ana de Freitas Boe, was published by Ashgate Press in 2015.
+Along with editing the international peer-reviewed journal JNT: Journal of Narrative Theory, she is currently working on a monograph entitled Queer Masculinities: Class Camp and the Queer Imaginary .
+Her article "Bodies Cinematic, Bodies Politic" won the Florence Howe award from the Modern Language Association in 2000 for outstanding feminist scholarship.
+In addition to teaching courses on eighteenth-century literature, she has offered special topics courses on film, sexuality, globalization, the gothic novel, Freud and Hitchcock, and the figure of the cannibal in literature and popular culture.

-See other courses taught on my personal webpage:
+See other courses taught on her personal webpage:

 Literature 592: Globalization, Contact Zones, & Cultures Plural